By Ian Chow, CerTIFIED Massage Therapist

 This is my first part of the questions that I have encountered as a massage therapist and some questions that have crossed my mind as well as a receiver.
 Meanwhile, there is also Part 2 of this FAQ for your reading pleasure.
 And on another spectrum, another list of questions that you may have “Should I…….?”
 Or simply just click here to read about other massage related topics that I write about.

 What if I need to go to the bathroom halfway?

 Don’t be shy to just tell your therapist.
-Don’t hold it in cos as you know, it doesn’t do your body good.
+Don’t hold it in cos as you know, it doesn’t do your body any good.
 Plus, if your massage package include stomach area, that could get a bit uncomfortable too.
 Usually, I will ask for a toilet break when my position is change from prone to supine.

 What if I fall asleep?

-It is very common that you will tend to fall asleep during massage.
+It is very common that you tend to fall asleep during massage.
 This is the time when your body is fully relaxed, shut down and recharging.
 Hormonal function wise, massage stimulate serotonin (happy hormone) which also encourage the production of melatonin (sleep hormone).
 So, don’t feel apologetic and guilty for falling asleep during massage (I know I am not).
 Your body deserve that break.